-From things like 'superfast fibre' to 'ultrafast fibre' and 'ADSL' today we have wide variety of broadband speed options, but this can make choosing the right one for your household a little complex.
+Broadband speeds are typically one of the more eye-catching elements we're drawn to when looking for the best broadband deals.
+From terms like 'superfast', to 'ultrafast' and even 'standard ADSL', today we have wide variety of broadband speed options and definitions, but at the same time, this can make choosing the right one for your needs a little complex.

 You might also think that just opting for the fastest speed is the best course of action.
 However, these are typically the most expensive packages.
 As such, if you're after affordability, it's not always a smart move.